isomerpages/mlaw-corp/news/press-releases/_posts/2024-06-27-post-Operationalisation of the Post Appeal Applications in Capital Cases Act 2022.md

 ---
-title: Operationalisation of the Post Appeal Applications in Capital Cases Act 2022
+title: Operationalisation of the Post-Appeal Applications in Capital Cases Act 2022
 permalink: /operationalisation-of-the-post-appeal-applications-in-capital-cases-act-2022/
 date: 2024-06-27
 layout: post